Katharine Tristram: Later life

 Tristram retired from Bishop Poole School in 1927 but remained in Tokyo until 1938, when life became more difficult for British and American missionaries in Japan - in part because of the outbreak of war with China in 1937.
+When she retired she went to Tokyo where she worked in a sanatorium that looked after patients with tuberculosis.

 She died at Brislington House, Bristol, on 24 August 1948.
+Her papers and letters are held in Birmingham.
+The letters to and journals of her friend Alice Hodgkins are also in that collection.